 When people think of natural disasters in California, they typically think about earthquakes.
-Yet the natural disaster residents are most likely to face involves flooding, not fault lines.
-In fact, all 58 counties in the state have declared a state of emergency at least three times since 1950.
+Yet the natural disaster that residents are most likely to face involves flooding, not fault lines.
+In fact, all 58 counties in the state have declared a state of emergency from flooding at least three times since 1950.
 And the state’s capital, Sacramento, is considered one of the nation’s most flood-prone cities.
 Floods also affect every Californian because flood management projects and damages are paid with public funds.

-During heavy rains in California, large rivers as well as smaller streams and creeks can become dangerous.
-Additionally, the Central Valley, bordered by the Sierra Nevada on the east and the Coast Range on the west, is similar to a large bowl that collects most of California’s rainfall.
+The Central Valley, bordered by the Sierra Nevada on the east and the Coast Range on the west, is similar to a large bowl that collects most of California’s rainfall.
 More than 1.3 million Californians live and work in the floodplains of the Sacramento and San Joaquin valleys, where flood risks are among the highest in the nation.

 Flood management is inextricably intertwined with politics, economics and values.
 Meanwhile, historic floodplains have been heavily developed for agricultural, commercial and residential use.

 The effects of climate change further complicate flood risk management in California.
-Precipitation and runoff patterns are changing, which could impact the timing and magnitude of flows.
-Expected impacts include more precipitation falling as rain rather than snow.
+Precipitation and runoff patterns are changing, which could affect the timing and magnitude of flows.
+Expected effects include more precipitation falling as rain rather than snow.
 An earlier melt to the winter snowpack is also expected.
-The California Climate Change Center says more coastal floods are expected due to increasingly severe winter storms, rising sea levels and high tides.
-In turn these severe weather events are expected to cause more frequent and more severe flooding, erosion and damage to structures along the coast.
+In addition, the California Climate Change Center says more coastal floods are expected due to increasingly severe winter storms, rising sea levels and high tides.
+These severe weather events are expected to cause more frequent and more severe flooding, erosion and damage to structures along the coast.

 California’s flood protection system is facing unprecedented challenges, including increasing floodplain development, rising flood peaks, higher costs that delay fixing problem levee sites, the need for environmental protection and greater state liability for levee breaches.